iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 # Summary

 In the IOTA protocol, nodes use the milestones issued by the Coordinator to reach a consensus on which transactions are confirmed.
-This RFC adds extra information to each milestone in the form of a Merkle tree hash, which allows nodes to explicitly validate their local view of the ledger state against the coordinator's.
+This RFC adds extra information to each milestone in the form of a Merkle tree hash, which allows nodes to explicitly validate their local view of the ledger state against the Coordinator's.
 This mechanism further enables a simple cryptographic proof of inclusion for transactions confirmed by the particular milestone.

 # Motivation